How Eastern Exposure Can Affect Paint Colours

-I’ve received MANY questions from readers wondering which paint colours were best for their east and west facing rooms.
-The main comment was, ‘there seems to be a lot of info out there on north and south facing rooms – but nothing for east and west facing rooms!’.
+I’ve received MANY questions from readers wondering which paint colours were best for their east and west-facing rooms.
+The main comment being ‘there seems to be a lot of info out there for north and south-facing rooms, but nothing for east and west-facing rooms!’

 Do you want to know why?
 Because they are a total and complete bugger.
-I curse them and throw a quarter in the jar every time (it’s full now).
+I curse them and throw a quarter in the jar every time (the jar is now full).

-So, I have strapped on my big girl panties and pulled ALL of this info together for you, combining it with my 15 years of colour experience and finally made some freakin’ SENSE of it all.
-However, it’s a lot of info, so today we’re focusing on EAST facing rooms (west will come later on a broomstick).
+So, I have strapped on my big girl panties and pulled ALL of my thoughts together for you (scary), combined them with my 17 years of colour experience and finally made some sense of it all.
+However, it’s a lot of info, so, today we’re focusing on EAST facing rooms only (west will come later on a broomstick).

 East Facing Light and How it Can Affect Paint Colours

-These rooms get a nice soft dose of sunshine in the morning, but as the sun rises you will also notice a lot of shadows.
+Rooms with an east-facing morning light get a nice soft, clean dose of warm sunshine in the morning (but not the same as the more intense golden warmth you’ll get in a west-facing afternoon), but as the sun rises you’ll also notice a lot of shadows.

-As the morning moves toward noon the light will slowly go brighter and whiter and the chances of being judged for day-drinking (which you may be doing shortly) will be greatly reduced.
+As we move towards noon, the light will slowly get brighter and whiter and the chances of being judged for day-drinking (which you may be doing shortly) will be greatly reduced.
 This bright light can start to wash colours out and lighten the look of them.

-For example, in the above photo, check out the walls facing you, they are a bit shadowed, but the wall with the TP holder on it is getting lighter and quite washed-out in comparison as it’s getting a direct hit of that eastern light.
+For example, in the above photo, check out the walls facing you, they are a bit shadowed, but the wall with the TP holder is getting lighter and quite washed-out in comparison as it’s getting a direct hit of eastern light.

-Once we hit noon the room will be pretty bright without much warmth and will start the downward slide toward a more shaded, cooler look.
-And I don’t mean ‘shade’ as in shadows, but shade as in the ‘gray’ colour.
-Cool colours can do okay at this time of the day, warm colours start offering some balance and warmth to the space.
+Once we hit noon, the room will be pretty bright without much warmth and will start the downward slide toward a more shaded, cooler look.
+And I don’t mean ‘shade’ as in shadows, but shade as in ‘gray’ and flat.
+Cool colours can do okay at this time of the day, but warm colours can offer some balance and warmth.

-The light will progressively get more gray toned and slightly cool, with less shadows (all of the room is slightly shadowed as a whole) – I can hear the crickets chirping now, oh wait, that’s my phone with a message – which I’ll never check.
+In the afternoon, an east-facing room will look progressively grayer and slightly cooler, with fewer shadows (all of the room is slightly shadowed as a whole) – I can hear the crickets chirping now, oh wait, that’s my phone with a message – which I’ll never check.

-Cool colours in eastern afternoon light can feel a bit chilly and a bit flat if they have too much gray in them.
-Warm colours can help to balance out the gray/flat light.
+Cool colours in eastern afternoon light can feel a bit chilly and flat if they have too much gray in them.
+Warm colours can help to balance out the gray-flat light.

 So, what is a girl (or guy) to do now?
 DRINK UP BUTTERCUP!
-That’s right, you might need to call in the reinforcements (Mr. Pinot and Ms. Merlot) when it comes to choosing the best paint colour for these rooms.
+That’s right, you might need to call in the reinforcements (Mr. Pinot and Ms. Merlot) when it comes to choosing the best paint colour for your east-facing room.
 So, grab that sippy cup and let’s get started.

 This is where the fun starts!

-If you spend most of your time in this room in the morning, you will want to pick the colour that you like the BEST in the morning light.
+- If you spend most of your time in the morning, you’ll want to pick the colour that you like BEST in the morning light

-If you spend most of your time in this room in the afternoon, you will want to pick the colour that you like the best in the AFTERNOON light.
+- If you spend most of your time in this room in the afternoon, you will want to pick the colour that you like best in the AFTERNOON light

 Does this mean you completely ignore the other half of the day?
 No. You just don’t give it priority.
-And while you may LOVE a colour in the morning light, but not the afternoon, as long as it is ‘okay’ and doesn’t go completely against your religious beliefs then it might just be a good choice.
+And while you may LOVE a colour in the morning light, but not the afternoon, as long as it’s ‘okay’ and doesn’t go against your religious beliefs then it might just be a good choice.

 ‘But what if I’m in the room in the morning AND the afternoon?’

-For that time of day when your room is at it’s darkest/most shaded, use interior lighting as a supplement.
+For the time of day when your room is at it’s darkest and most shaded, use interior lighting as a supplement.
 This can put an ENTIRELY new face on your paint colour and make it more liveable during the shaded hours.
 PLEASE take the time to improve the lighting in your room as this will make ALL of the difference in the world – read tips on how to do that here.

-While they say that ‘daylight’ bulbs best mimic the natural daylight, I find that they really only mimic the sunlight at it’s peak – so at it’s whitest.
+While they say that ‘daylight’ bulbs best mimic the natural daylight, I find that they really only mimic the sunlight at its peak – so at its whitest.
 This isn’t always a ‘liveable light’ for what we’re used to with our old-school bulbs.
-I would opt for a warm bulb over a daylight bulb in a shaded space.
+I would opt for a slightly warmer light over a daylight bulb in a shaded space.

 Bless your heart.
-If I could get up everyday at 11, I would.
+If I could get up every day at noon, I would.

-Neutral paint colours: Cool undertones will be slightly glorified in the morning hours.
-Warm undertones will do what they do and just be warm.
+Cool neutrals with cool undertones will be welcoming in the morning hours without casting icy cold.
+Warm neutrals with warm undertones will do what they do and just be warm.

 Tips and Ideas

-- If you choose colours that have a wink more ‘colour’ in them and less gray, you may find that the colour can help to fight off the gray of the room when it’s at it’s most shaded, but still be GORGEOUS in the morning hours.
+- If you choose colours that have a wink more ‘colour’ in them and less gray, you may find that the increased colour helps fight off the shaded look of the afternoon light, while still looking beautiful in the morning hours

-- You might also find that blues that have a touch of green in them feel a bit softer and more inviting.
+- You might find that blues with a touch of green in them feel a bit softer and more inviting

-- Purples that lean slightly to the pink side rather than the blue (cool) side can help balance things off a bit if you are worried about the gray afternoon.
+- Purples that lean slightly to the pink side (taupe) rather than the blue (cool) side can help balance things off a bit if you’re worried about the gray afternoon light

 This is just an approximation – it ain’t gospel…but it’s close (wink wink)